 Next steps

 It’s not like there is no way out of drug abuse.
-Countless survivors have lived long enough to tell their tale on how they conquered the scariest dragons while recovering.
-They can be your perfect source for inspiration to boost your determination and in time, rise above and break free from the shackles of addiction.
+Countless survivors have lived long enough to tell their tale of how they conquered the scariest dragons while recovering.
+They can be your perfect source of inspiration to boost your determination and in time, rise above and break free from the shackles of addiction.

 After deciding to quit drug abuse, experts highly recommend going into rehabilitation centers.
 Here in Canada, there are two viable options: government-subsidized programs or private alcohol and drug treatment.
 The main difference between the two lies in the costs since the former option is fully subsidized by the State.
 Factors such as waiting list, staff ratio and aftercare also come into play.